Jinay98/LLD-System/docs/slice/slice_sde2_claude_prompt_final.md

 - **"Walk me through the SOLID principles in your design."**
   > *"Single Responsibility: each layer owns exactly one concern — Controller handles HTTP, Service owns business rules, Repository owns data access.
 Open/Closed: I use Strategy for anything that varies — payment methods, limit rules — so I add new behaviour without modifying existing classes.
 Liskov: every concrete strategy is a drop-in replacement for its interface.
 Interface Segregation: my repository interface exposes only the methods the service actually calls — no fat interface.
 Dependency Inversion: the Service depends on the WalletRepository interface, not JPA directly — the concrete implementation is injected, so I can swap it in tests or swap the DB layer without touching business logic."*

+- **"Why lock wallets in LEAST/GREATEST ID order?"**
+  > *"Classic deadlock prevention.
+If Thread A locks wallet 1 then wallet 2, and Thread B locks wallet 2 then wallet 1, they can deadlock waiting on each other.
+By always locking the lower ID first, both threads acquire locks in the same order — one blocks waiting for the other to release instead of deadlocking.
+This is a standard DB deadlock prevention technique for multi-row transactions."*

+- **"Why is the balance column a cache?
+Shouldn't ledger sum be the source of truth?"**
+  > *"The ledger IS the source of truth — it's append-only and never modified.
+The balance column is a materialized cache: it's updated atomically in the same transaction as the ledger entries, so it stays consistent.
+We keep it because summing all ledger entries for every balance-check query is O(n) and would get expensive on a high-traffic account.
+The nightly reconciliation job catches any drift if the cache ever desyncs."*

+- **"Why an idempotency table instead of just a unique constraint on the business table?"**
+  > *"A unique constraint on the transaction table catches duplicates after we've already started processing.
+The idempotency table lets us detect duplicates at the entry point — before we acquire any locks or touch any balances.
+It also lets us cache and return the original response payload to the retrying client, which a simple unique constraint can't do."*

+- **"Why HLD last and LLD first in your design walk-through?"**
+  > *"Because Slice's interview guide weights LLD at 70%.
+Spending the first 30 minutes on microservice boxes and arrows means I only have 15 minutes for schema and class design — which is exactly where the bar is set.
+The infrastructure is simpler to infer from the data model than the reverse.
+If I know my entities and locking strategy, the service boundaries are obvious."*

+- **"Why READ_COMMITTED isolation instead of SERIALIZABLE?"**
+  > *"SERIALIZABLE prevents all phantom reads and write skew but blocks or aborts concurrent transactions that touch overlapping rows.
+For a transfer service under load, that means far more rollbacks and retries.
+We avoid the need for SERIALIZABLE by using SELECT FOR UPDATE — that gives us the row-level write ordering guarantee we care about without paying the full cost of snapshot isolation across the entire transaction graph."*

 ---